jawwada/Chatbot-Application/README.md

-# End-to-End Chatbot Intent Classifier
+# Extensible Intent Classifier Application for chatbot

-A intent classification chatbot application written in pytorch and flask that is language agnostic, scalable and dynamic to load any deep learning models.
+An extensible intent classification application for a chatbot written in pytorch and flask that is language agnostic, scalable and stateless.
 Additionally, I show how to manage and log experiments for trying any varations of the models.
-The whole architecture is setup through many small services to make it as stateless as possible.

 ## Intent Classification

-This project is a showcase for end-to-end machine learning development process.
-It has a deep neural networks based nlp model(97.5% accuracy on test data in some tests), docker-based Flask web server, enabling request handling and server interaction and put in practise AI engineering at different levels of maturity.
+It has a deep neural networks based nlp model(97.5% accuracy on test data in some tests), docker-based Flask web server, enabling request handling and server interaction and put in practise AI engineering to enable a flexible and microservices based approach to the architecture.

 I tried to explain the process in the notebooks, and I believe from there on one can see how the missing pieces will fit in.

 ## Project Overview